adarsh-tyagi/Password-Vault/README.md

 ![Screenshot (7)](https://user-images.githubusercontent.com/52347329/110246501-d7a58f80-7f8d-11eb-8945-9191c06d6a69.png)

 ### 8. If user have saved password then they will apear like this with the option to delete it.
 Clicking on delete button will refresh the current page
 and delete the password on which has clicked the delete (yellow) button.
+User can save as many passwords of account they want.
+Every password will appear here.
+Every user can see their own passwords only.
 ![Screenshot (8)](https://user-images.githubusercontent.com/52347329/110246546-01f74d00-7f8e-11eb-9a24-8559790f6533.png)